Ousley.ai / Apple-platform coding AI · in development

 What Ousley is being built to do

-• Make better workflow choices about previews, simulators, destinations, and repair loops
+• Make better workflow choices about destinations, targets, and where to spend time first

 • Stay opinionated about Apple-specific standards instead of flattening them into generic code output